zankia/damas-core/3-API-reference.md

 unlock ( identifiers [, callback] )
 ```
 #### parameters
-* `identifiers` identifier or array of identifiers to unlock
+* `identifiers` string or array of identifiers strings to lock
 * `callback` _(js only, optional)_ if specified, the request is asynchronous
 #### return values
 * returns a boolean or an array of booleans (depending on the input)

 > If the asset is not locked or locked for someone else (`lock` key value != authenticated user name) it returns false.
 If it was successfully unlocked, returns true.

 ### comment
-Add a comment to one or several element(s).
+Add a comment to one or several element(s)
 ```js
 comment ( elements [, callback] )
 ```